-An action will be undertaken in order to test the Copernicus data accuracy, reliability, veracity and integrity for the benefit of users.
+An action will be undertaken in order to support activities on the Copernicus data accuracy, reliability, veracity and integrity for the benefit of users in particular regarding new technologies such as block-chain.
 In this context Copernicus data shall be understood at large: data produced by the Sentinels plus others like reference data, in situ data, cartographic data, digital elevation models etc.